mattroberts297/play-minimal-2.5/README.md

 - Use [sbt-release](https://github.com/sbt/sbt-release) to help automate your release process.
 - Use [sbt-native-package](https://github.com/sbt/sbt-native-packager) to create a Docker image for the application.

-The full source code can be found here: ???.
-Please do suggest useful plugins and next steps here or there.
+The full source code can be found on GitHub at [mattroberts297/play-minimal-2.5](https://github.com/mattroberts297/play-minimal-2.5).
+Please do suggest useful plugins and next steps.